pavanadithyak/End-to-End-ETL-and-Executive-Dashboard/README.md

-# End-to-End-ETL-and-Executive-Dashboard
+# End-to-End ETL and Executive Dashboard

-I Built an end-to-end ETL pipeline using SQL Server to transform raw sales CSV data into a clean analytics-ready data mart.
-Designed an executive Power BI dashboard showcasing key KPIs, trends, and drill-down insights for informed business decision-making.
+This project demonstrates an end-to-end ETL pipeline using SQL Server to ingest, clean, and transform sales data from CSV files into an analytics-ready data mart.
+An executive Power BI dashboard was built on top of the transformed data to visualize KPIs, trends, and drill-down insights.